-- 20 (1) For the purposes of this section and sections 21 to 31, screening authority has the same meaning as in section 3 of the Canadian Aviation Security Regulations, 2012. - Application - (2) Sections 21 to 31 apply to all of the following persons: - (a) a person entering a restricted area within an air terminal building at an aerodrome listed in Schedule 1 from a non-restricted area; - (b) a person undergoing a screening at a non-passenger screening checkpoint outside an air terminal building at an aerodrome listed in Schedule 1; - (c) the operator of an aerodrome listed in Schedule 1; - (d) a screening authority at an aerodrome listed in Schedule 1; - o (e) an air carrier operating a flight departing from an air terminal building at an aerodrome listed in Schedule 1. - Non-application - (3) Sections 21 to 31 do not apply to any of the following persons: - (a) an infant; - (b) a person who provides a medical certificate certifying that their elevated temperature is not related to COVID-19; - (c) a member of emergency response provider personnel who is responding to an emergency; - (d) a peace officer who is responding to an emergency.
+- 20 (1) For the purposes of this section and sections 21 to 31, screening authority has the same meaning as in section 3 of the Canadian Aviation Security Regulations, 2012. - Application - (2) Sections 21 to 31 apply to all of the following persons: - (a) a person entering a restricted area within an air terminal building at an aerodrome listed in Schedule 3 from a non-restricted area; - (b) a person undergoing a screening at a non-passenger screening checkpoint outside an air terminal building at an aerodrome listed in Schedule 3; - (c) the operator of an aerodrome listed in Schedule 3; - (d) a screening authority at an aerodrome listed in Schedule 3;

+- (e) an air carrier operating a flight departing from an air terminal building at an aerodrome listed in Schedule 3. - Non-application - (3) Sections 21 to 31 do not apply to any of the following persons: - (a) a child who is less than two years of age; - o (b) a person who provides a medical certificate certifying that their elevated temperature is not related to COVID-19; - o (c) a member of emergency response provider personnel who is responding to an emergency; - (d) a peace officer who is responding to an emergency.